codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 And the input value may be converted implicitly to a string value.
 It works for most basic cases like validating POST data.

-But, for example, if you use JSON input data, it may be type of bool/null/array.
+However, for example, if you use JSON input data, it may be a type of bool/null/array.
-When you validate the bool ``true``, it is converted to string ``'1'`` with the Traditional rule classes.
+When you validate the boolean ``true``, it is converted to string ``'1'`` with the Traditional rule classes.
-And if you validate it with the ``integer`` rule, ``'1'`` passes the validation.
+If you validate it with the ``integer`` rule, ``'1'`` passes the validation.

 The **Strict Rules** don't use implicit type conversion.